monogon-dev/NetMeta/README.md

 and get better data that includes the flow direction.
 In the meantime, hsflowd is your best bet for collecting samples from a host.

-### nxtOS
+### Monogon Metropolis

-Stay tuned - NetMeta will be a first-class citizen on our nxtOS Kubernetes cluster operating system.
+Stay tuned - NetMeta will be a first-class citizen on Monogon's [Metropolis](https://monogon.tech/metropolis.html) cluster operating system.

 ### Kubernetes